jmfrohs/Formatter/README.md

 - The script creates backups before license changes if enabled.
 - Some formatters require prior installation of Node.js, Python, Java, PHP, Rust, or Go.
 - TXT file formatting is performed after manual language selection.
+- Batch file formatting is experimental and only unifies line endings and trims trailing spaces.
 - The tool is modular and easily extendable.

 ---